 This proposal has been included in important bills authored by Rep. Tina Liebling and Sen. Jim Abeler; contact them to share your thanks for including shared services for CDCS in their “omnibus” bills, and ask them to prioritize this proposal in ongoing negotiations at the Capitol!

-If you have additional questions about the CDCS Shared Services proposal, please call Gene Martinez at 952-915-3615.
+If you have additional questions about the CDCS Shared Services proposal, please call The Arc Minnesota’s Public Policy Team at 952.915.3615.